xeofd/vetso_codeclan_project/README.md

 This is my first project for CodeClan.
 The project is a simple website with a Python & postgreSQL backend for a vets so they can keep track of pets, vets and owners.

+## Primary Goal

+The primary goal of this website is to allow a user to quickly and easily view all of the data relevent to a specific pet, vet or owner and allow them to update or edit this data as they see fit.

 ## Required software to run

 This project requires **Python**, **postgreSQL**, **Flask** and **Psycopg2** to work properly.